llamakc/llamakc.github.io/_posts/2023-12-10-via-ferrata-of-middle-age.md

 stone mute and declare right of first survival

 Tell me the tugboat's cockcrow wakes us
-to the car crash trashcan cantata outside
+to a car crash trashcan cantata outside

-3
+and our gerrymandered exclusion zones
+now dissolve; ~~work back to affection~~
 4

 5
-Ask me
+Ask me if sadness begins or ends here;
+the brinicles melted

 2
 3